Our Selection of Sapphires:

 Certification and Grading:

-With each sapphire purchase $699 and above, we provide a Certificate of Authenticity,
+sapphire.
+With each sapphire that our customers purchase at $699 and above, we provide a Certificate of Authenticity,

 sapphires (or colored stones in general) does not exist.
 Though there are several testing agencies that provide